Data Management Plans

-- Figshare accepts all file types and previews over 1,000 in the browser.
-You can add just a single file or thousands of files to an item as well as create collections of related items that support the same paper, project, or grant.
-We can accommodate single files up to 5TB.
+- Figshare offers 20GB of storage and individual file uploads up to 20GB.
+Figshare accepts all file types and previews over 1,000 in the browser.
+You can add just a single file or hundreds of files to an item as well as create collections of related items that support the same paper, project, or grant.

 - If you have large files or are uploading many files at once, Figshare provides an FTP uploader and an open API available for both upload and download of files and metadata.

 - For larger datasets (over 20GB), we also offer Figshare+, a Figshare repository for FAIR-ly sharing big datasets.
 On top of figshare.com features, Figshare+ allows for more storage (up to many TBs), larger files (up to 5TB), more files per dataset, additional metadata and license options, and expert support and dataset review.
 There is a one-time cost associated with Figshare+ to cover the cost of storing the data persistently.
 Find out more about Figshare+ including transparent pricing based on storage that can be included in your grant budget or get in touch at email@example.com to plan for data sharing on Figshare+.